federicomazzalovo/mmorpg-3d-server/README.md

 total_damage = (attack_damage * attacker_power * 1.5) / defenser_resistance
 ```

-Each attack is removing HPs to the defenser character, and the fight is over when at least one character dies.
+Each attack is removing HPs to the defender character, and the fight is over when at least one character dies.
 If one character remains alive, it's the winner of the fight.

 ## New need!
 Some additional rules!